heavenincarnate/heavenincarnate/README.md

-anyone can int! as long as you dont fit the dni criteria, c+h is always very welcome unless name says otherwise iwcare wld be appreciated for c+h too like as an exception, i rly tend to feel comforted by cuddles n stuff on pt^_^ robin, boothill and aven int plss!! aven as a /p tho!! whisp for gi and hsr uids, both NA
+anyone can int! as long as you dont fit the dni criteria, c+h is always very welcome unless name says otherwise iwcare wld be appreciated for c+h too like as an exception, i rly tend to feel comforted by cuddles n stuff on pt^_^ robin, boothill and aven int plss!! whisp for gi and hsr uids, both NA

 ![IMG_1222](https://github.com/user-attachments/assets/30fc66b7-fa02-4136-a2c2-5b845019814e)